-Impact of Activation on High Jumpers
+Impact of an Activation Protocol on Jump and Acceleration Performance in High Jump Athletes

 Authors